2018–19 FC Goa season: July

 On 8 July, Goa signed Lalthuammawia Ralte from Bengaluru FC.
 On 12 July, Goa signed full back Nirmal Chettri.
 On 20 July, Goa signed defender Mourtada Fall.
 On 25 July, midfielder Ahmed Jahouh extended his contract with the club.

 August

 On 5 August, Goa signed full back Carlos Peña.
 On 14 August, Goa signed winger Miguel Palanca from Anorthosis Famagusta FC.
 Goa traveled to Spain for their pre-season preparations.
 They played their first friendly match of the season in against Deportiva Minera.

 September

 They played five friendly matches in Spain, winning all the matches.
 They returned to Goa and played two friendlies against I-League clubs East Bengal and Indian Arrows and ended their pre-season preparations, they finished their pre-season without losing a single match.

 October

-On 1 October, Goa started their 2018–19 Indian Super League season with a 2–2 away draw against NorthEast United.
+On 1 October, Goa started their 2018–19 Indian Super League with a 2–2 away draw against NorthEast United.
 On 6 October, Goa won 1–3 away against Chennaiyin.